MWRuszczycky/btx/README.md

 folder = Chemistry/terpenoids
 file = Cats_2016_JImpRes.pdf
 ```
 Any comment lines (other than those containing only spaces) or `@COMMENT` entries that follow a reference entry are treated as metadata associated with the preceding entry on a line-by-line basis.
-Any comment lines, `@STRING`, `@PREAMBLE` or `@COMMENT` lines that precede the first entry are treated as metadata associated with the whole bibliography and retained.
+Any comment lines, `@STRING`, `@PREAMBLE` or `@COMMENT` entries that precede the first entry are treated as metadata associated with the whole bibliography and retained.
 Finally, *btx* will treat the `#`-character as any other.

 ## Installation